elec327/elec327.github.io/lab1/index.md

   3. Repeated breaks should be decoded as a single one of the longest type.
 So for example, the sequence `"  "` (2 spaces) in a message should be decoded as a `' '` (single inter-letter space), with the output `0,3`.
 For another example, the sequence
       `" ;  ; "` in a message should be decaded as a `';'` (single inter-word space) and produce the output `0,7`.
+  4. If a message fails to end with a `';'`, you should add one.
+This is because for subsequent labs on the microcontroller, you will loop the messages, and so the timing between loops should be an inter-word timing.

 #### Testing